How to Save Money on Groceries with These 50 Supermarket Tricks

 According to Google Maps, stores tend to be less crowded on Wednesday evenings, so you’ll end up less flustered and distracted.
 It’s also when weekly specials start at many U.S. supermarkets.

 Pre-chopped onions and carrots cost more than buying the veggie and doing it yourself.
 Yes, it takes a little more time, but it can save you some major money.
+You may want to avoid oranges, however, due to an orange shortage.
 Here’s how to store produce to make sure those veggies last too.

 Before you pick up that name-brand condiment, take a look at the store brand version sitting right beside it.
 These options are typically significantly cheaper and contain the same basic ingredients.